“Language is the first weapon drawn in a conflict.” -Dr. Louise Banks

 And then instead of focusing on the demise of humanity it explores how we can accept our fate in hopeful way, I don’t want to give up too much of the movie but I’ll say that it was sad, yet hopeful and beautiful in a non-cheesy, genuine way.

 However, as satisfying and gratifying as it was, the main idea of the movie is based on the Sapir-Whorf hypothesis or linguistic relativity: the idea that our perception of the world is (significantly) shaped by our language, that the way we speak affects the way we (literally) see the world.
-Sure there is some truth to that hypothesis, but it’s been debunked by many linguists, including Dr. John McWhorter of Columbia university.
-Now had I not known about this I would’ve enjoyed the movie ten times more because I personally find that idea (linguistic relativity) fascinating; but sadly the lecture I heard by McWhorter is still fresh in my mind and kept pooping on my Arrival parade.
+Sure there is some truth to that hypothesis, but it’s been debunked by many linguists, including John McWhorter.
+Now had I not known about this I would’ve enjoyed the movie ten times more because I personally find that idea of linguistic relativity fascinating; but sadly the lecture I heard by McWhorter is still fresh in my mind and kept pooping on my Arrival parade.
 I guess getting a linguistic theory right would be too much to ask of Hollywood, but they did make an effort and that’s laudable.
 Yeah?

 The other thing that I wasn’t too happy about with the movie is the fact that they rushed through the whole decoding process.
 When Dr. Banks was trying to decode Heptapod’s language, they produce a “training montage” of some sort: just quickly rushing through different scenes of her doing different linguist-y things and then she cracks the code.
 Although it wasn’t bad, I would’ve preferred it had they slowed down during the decoding and show us Banks’ frustration and attempts at processing the language.
 I think by slowing that sequence down it would fit more with the whole mood of the movie.